Mishima incident: 1973 to 1979

-On July 24, 1973, former Commander, General Kenetoshi Masita (益田兼利), died of intestinal obstruction at the age of 59.
+On July 24, 1973, former Commander, General Kanetoshi Mashita, died of intestinal obstruction at the age of 59.
 According to Mashita's eldest son, Kanehiro (兼弘), Mashita did not resent Mishima until the latter end, and yearned him calling "Mishima-san."

 About two and a half years later of the sentence day to four years in prison, in October 1974, the three were released before the end of their four-year sentences.
 After their release, the three went to meet and apologize to the JSDF officers who were injured in the incident, together with Morita's older brother Osamu.

-After Hiroyasu Koga was released, he studied Shinto at Kokugakuin (國學院) and qualified as a Shinto priest at Tsurumi Shrine (鶴見神社, Tsurumi jinja) in Tsurumi-ku, Osaka-shi, Osaka Prefecture.
+After Hiroyasu Koga was released, he studied Shinto at Kokugakuin (國學院) and qualified as a Shinto priest at Tsurumi Shrine (鶴見神社) in Tsurumi-ku, Osaka-shi, Osaka Prefecture.
 Other former Tatenokai members began to gather at the place where Koga and 2 others held the memorial service for Mishima and Morita at same name shrine in Kanagawa Prefecture, from then on, "Memorial services for Mishima and Morita," conducted only by the former Tatenokai members, began to be held every year.

 After that, the "Mishima Morita Office" was established as a liaison office between the former members and the Hiraoka family.
 Kuninori Itō (伊藤邦典), who had been a 1st generation member and was a friend of Hiroyasu Koga, when met him in person after his release from prison, asked him, "What did that incident leave you with?"
 Koga simply turned his palms up and stared at them as if he was holding the weight of something as the weight of Mishima's and Morita's heads.

 On March 29, 1975, Ichirō Murakami (村上一郎), a writer who, like Mishima, viewed the February 26 incident in a positive light and who had strong sympathy for the Mishima Incident, committed suicide slashing the carotid artery in his own throat with a Japanese sword at his home.

-On December 16, 1976, Mishima's father, Azusa Hiraoka (平岡梓), died of cirrhosis of the liver at the age of 82.
+On December 16, 1976, Mishima's father, Azusa Hiraoka, died of cirrhosis of the liver at the age of 82.

-On March 3, 1977, two former Tatenokai members, Yoshio Itō (伊藤好雄) (a 1st generation member) and Shunichi Nishio (西尾俊一) (a 4th generation member), participated in the Japan Business Federation attack incident (経団連襲撃事件, Keidanren shugeki jiken) leading by Shūsuke Nomura.
+On March 3, 1977, two former Tatenokai members, Yoshio Itō (a 1st generation member) and Shunichi Nishio (a 4th generation member and friend of Morita), participated in the Keidanren attack incident (経団連襲撃事件) leading by Shūsuke Nomura.
 After being persuaded by Yōko, they surrendered and the incident came to an end.